 For field training: Handheld calculator, tape measure, flashlight, and clipboard.

 There is a lot of material to cover in the online component of this training.
 Please keep up with the class, especially if you don't have a background in the building sciences.
 In order to be eligible to move on to the classroom component, students must meet the following requirements:

 - Attend a minimum of 8 of 12 live training sessions must be attended.
 Students are strongly encouraged to attend all sessions at the scheduled time with the live instructor, however, sessions will be recorded, and in the event that a few must be missed, they can be watched later.

 - Pass a 20 question quiz at the end of the online component.

 - Upload one projected rating.

-- Take online course survey.
+- Complete the online component course evaluation survey.

 Students who are only taking the online component will be eligible for an online only certificate from NEHERS if these above requirements are met.
 Students who are taking the full training will only be eligible to take the classroom section once these above requirements have been met.
 Students intending to take the full course but who do not pass the online training and wish to transfer to an upcoming classroom training will be considered "7 days or less prior to the online training" and will be subject to the $500 transfer fee listed below.

 In order to be eligible to receive a course completion certificate from NEHERS (which is the first step towards RESNET certification), students must complete 2 of the 5 probationary ratings required by RESNET.
 Students must also pass three exams and complete the classroom component course evaluation survey.
 Students are expected to take the exams at the times scheduled during the classroom component of the training.
 The fees for the exams are included in the training registration fee.
 The fees for re-tests are not included.
 Students will be eligible for a course completion certificate from NEHERS once their two probationary ratings are complete, they have passed all three tests, and have submitted their completed course evaluation survey.